kervi/kervi/_doc/dashboards.rst

 On large displays the columns and rows specify the size of a panel where the cell size is 150x150 pixels.

-I a title is set for a panel it will be displayed in a header.
+If a title is set for a panel it will be displayed in a header.

 Collapsed specify if the panel should be collapsed when a panel is first shown.